-- Immediately after exiting the outlet, complete the Collection Form Worksheet with the youth.
+- Immediately after exiting the outlet, complete the Collection Form Worksheet with the underage purchaser.
 Instructions for completing the form are located in Appendix 1 of this manual.
-Then enter the data into the Electronic Collection Form. - After each sale, attach a label to the cigarettes purchased, with the name and address of the outlet and the date on it.
-Place the purchase in a plastic bag.
-Contact the RPC for further instruction - Discuss the experience with the youth.
+Then enter the data into the Electronic Collection Form. - After each sale, place the purchase in a plastic bag and mail purchase to RPC. - Discuss the experience with the underage purchaser.